 KDE is based on Windows and should be more intuitive for me to use.
 Because of this and because Gnome should be controllable almost exclusively via the keyboard, I am more curious about Gnome and decided to start with it.
 The beautiful thing about Linux is that you can always install another desktop environment.

 There are two reasons I want to install my new operating system on new hardware:

-First of all, it makes the switch easier, as I will certainly need a while until the operating system works the way I want it to.
-And I need my previous laptop to work during that time.
+First of all, it makes the switch more comfortable, as I undoubtedly need a while until the operating system works the way I want it to.
+Also, I need my previous laptop to work during that time.

-A few years ago, I had a laptop configured by Schlenker and it was extremely loud.
+A few years ago, I had a laptop configured by Schlenker, and it was deafening.
 In between, I had systems from Asus and MSI.
 I was much happier with them.
-Therefore, limited my research to laptops from well-known manufacturers.
+Therefore, I limited my research to laptops from well-known manufacturers.

-I have been working with 17-inch laptops for over ten years, especially since I worked a lot on the move until a few years ago.
-Now, I’m mostly sitting at my desk and have two 27″ monitors connected anyway.
+I have been working with 17-inch laptops for over ten years, mainly since I worked a lot on the move until a few years ago.
+Now, I’m mostly sitting at my desk and have two 27″ monitors connected.
 That’s why I would like to test a 15.6-inch laptop.

 - Stylish design, low weight